maryhosseiny/Mini-Hospital-Database-/README.md

 the View Patient button.
 After which you will press the add patient button where you are taken to a new page.
 In this page you will see a list of patients as well as place to fill in to add a new patient to the system.
 Fill in the blanks according to their label then press submit to add the patient to the file.
+You can press view patient button to view the changes to that you made to the database (Same steps apply for add medication to the medication database).
-- You can generate the second required event related to adding Xs to a Y by by clicking the View Patient button.
+- You can generate the second required event related to removing Xs to a Y by clicking the View Patient button.
 After which you will press the remove patient button where you are taken to a new page.
 In this page you will see a list of patients as well as boxes to fill in to remove the patient from the database.
-Fill in the blanks according to their label then press submit to remove the patient from the file.
+Fill in the blanks according to their label then press remove button to remove the patient from the database (same steps apply for removing a medication from the database).
 - You can locate my visual component by once you start the program, you will see a snippet of one of my favorite memes on Twitter (titled This is fine).
 To see the full image you can enlarge the window.
-- You can save the state of my application by clicking the save button provided in all tabs where a change in the system occurs (That is the adding/removing) tabs located on the left side on the side bar.
+- You can save the state of my application by clicking the save button provided in modifier tabs where a change in the system occurs.
+You can find those tabs located on the left side on the sidebar.
-- You can reload the state of my application by clicking the load button provided in the main menu tab on the side bar.
+- You can reload the state of my application by clicking the load button provided in the main menu tab on the sidebar.